 This microfacies is only recorded in the upper unit of the Drunka Formation.
-It is recorded at the middle and upper parts of El-Zarabi section with a thickness of about 7 and 0.5 m respectively, where it overlies the dasycladacean algae packstone and the bioclastic wackestone and underlies the dasycladacean algae packstone and the peloidal grainstone (Fig.2B).
-In the middle part of Gebel Gibeil section, its thickness is about 1.5 m and overlies the lime mudstone and underlies the bioclastic packstone (Fig.4).
+It is recorded at the middle and upper parts of El-Zarabi section with a thickness of about 7 and 0.5 m respectively, where it overlies the dasycladacean algae packstone and the bioclastic wackestone and underlies the dasycladacean algae packstone and the peloidal grainstone (Fig.3B).
+In the middle part of Gebel Gibeil section, its thickness is about 1.5 m and overlies the lime mudstone and underlies the bioclastic packstone (Fig.5).
 The rock is usually white, chalky, hard and fossiliferous.

-This microfacies is comoposed of poorly preserved orbitolinid particles embedded in a micrite matrix.
-The allochems are represented by orbitiolites (10-12.5%), miliolids and benthonic forams (2%), molllusca (2.5-4%, mainly bivalvia), echinoderms (2.5%, mainly echinoid plates which exhibit a syntaxial overgrowth), micritized grains (5%), ostracoda (up to 1%) and green algae (up to 1%) (PI.2F).
+Under the microscope, this microfacies is mud-supported rock with poorly preserved orbitolinid particles embedded in a micrite matrix.
+The allochemical particles are represented by orbitiolites (10-12.5%), miliolids and benthonic forams (2%), molllusca (2.5-4%, mainly bivalvia), echinoderms (2.5%, mainly echinoid plates which sometimes exhibit a syntaxial overgrowth), micritized grains (5%), ostracoda (up to 1%) and green algae (up to 1%) (PI.2F).
+The orbitolites of this association show parallel orientation, well sorting and intense micritization.
+Generally, the allochems of this microfacies are exposed to micritization process, which destroys the structure of the most of the allochems.
+Also the aggrading neomorphism process influences the matrix.

 6. Peloidal wackestone microfacies:

 This microfacies is confined to the lower part of the upper unit of the Drunka Formation that outcrops at El-Zarabi section.
-It is recorded in two horizons each measures an average thickness of about 80 cm (Fig.2B).
-Also, this association is recorded in two horizons at the lower and uppermost parts of the upper unit of the Drunka Formation at Gebel Gibeil (Fig.4) with a total thickness of about 3.5 m.
+It is recorded in two horizons each measures an average thickness of about 80 cm (Fig.3B).
+Also, this association was recorded in two horizons at the lower and uppermost parts of the upper unit of the Drunka Formation at Gebel Gibeil (Fig.5) with a total thickness of about 3.5 m.
 Rock of this microfacies is greyish to rosy white, chalky, argillaceous and shows thin-lamination in the lower bed.
-The rock consists of fine-grained micrite with peloidal micritized grains and/or fecal pellets (mainly coprolites) (15%), echinoids (3%, plates and spines), green algae (2.5-5%), foraminifera (1-3%) and skeletal debris (2%) (PI.3A).